 We require a Veterinary Reference for all current and previously owned pets in the last 5 years.
 We will contact your Veterinarian(s) to make sure your animals have been kept up to date on vaccinations, have had regular Veterinary care and have been spayed/neutered.
 Our Humane Society encourages pet owners to spay/neuter dogs and cats to prevent unwanted breeding and litters of animals.
 We retain the right to deny an adoption if animals in the home are not spayed/neutered yet.
 We will provide financial assistance vouchers to help pet owners afford the cost of the surgery.
 Our Adoption Committee will meet to review applications that list purebred dogs or cats that are not spayed/neutered which the owner plans to use for breeding.
 We will require proof of purebred registration, including AKC or other recognized registration paperwork.

 All dogs being adopted MUST be licensed through the adopter's Town Clerk within 30 days after the adoption date.
-Dog Licensing is not required at the time of adoption, but a notification will be sent to the adopter's town notifying the Clerk of the adoption.
-It is the responsibility of the adopter to obtain a dog license and properly attach the tag to the dog's collar.
-Failure to license an adopted dog is a direct violation of our adoption contract, as well as NY State and Local Dog Control Laws.
+Failure to license an adopted dog is a violation of our adoption contract, as well as NY State and Local Dog Control Laws.

-We reserve the right to have our Adoption Committee review and vote on your application with our Shelter Manager prior to the animal being released from the shelter.
+We reserve the right to have our Adoption Committee review and vote on any application with our Shelter Manager prior to the animal being released from the shelter.